rism-digital/rism.info/international/working-groups/austria/wilhering/home.en.md

 November 18, 2012

-The _Missa solemnis in g minor in honorem Sancti Theobaldi Abbatis_ for choir and orchestra by the Wilhering titular organist, regens choriand music teacher Franz Gruber (1882-1936)was performedon November 18, 2012, at 10.00 a.m. in Wilhering abbey.The "David-Chor" from Eferding and theorchestra wasdirected byKurt Dlouhy, Ikarus Kaiser, titular organist, played the organ.
-The autograph of this massis from the historic music archive of Wilhering Abbey.
+The _Missa solemnis in g minor in honorem Sancti Theobaldi Abbatis_ for choir and orchestra by the Wilhering titular organist, regens chori and music teacher Franz Gruber (1882-1936) was performed on November 18, 2012, at 10.00 a.m. in Wilhering abbey.
+The "David-Chor" from Eferding and the orchestra was directed by Kurt Dlouhy, Ikarus Kaiser, titular organist, played the organ.
+The autograph of this mass is from the historic music archive of Wilhering Abbey.
 The mass originated in 1912, exactly 100 years ago, and was dedicated to the formerabbot of Wilhering, P. Theobald Grasböck (1846-1915), at that time general curate of the Austro-Hungarian Cistercien Congregation.